 After a chef apprenticeship at a high-end vegan restaurant in San Francisco, I spent several years working as a cook in restaurant kitchens in both Toronto and here in Halifax, my hometown.
 I was the pastry and salad cook at fid resto on Dresden Row, and subsequently worked with chef Dennis Johnston at Dragon.
 From 2013-2017, I worked at Local Tasting Tours, leading food-themed walking tours around Halifax.

 Our first child, Cash, was born in 2012, and our second, Polly, was born in 2014.
-I'm now pregnant with our third, due in November 2018.
+Our third baby, Ida, was born on November 27, 2018.
 I knew as our kids grew that I would start a company built on changing ideas surrounding kids and food.
 I've always involved our children in cooking and sharing meals (see Baby-Led Weaning, and Family Dinner).
 They are the inspiration for Bite-Sized Kitchen.